beebe-gabrielle/City-Market-Co-Data-Cleaning-and-Exploratory-Analysis/README.md

 ## Overview
-City Market Co. is a fictitious retail company operating 20 stores across four geographic regions.
-This project delivers an end-to-end analysis of sales and product performance, with a focus on building intuitive, decision-ready dashboards.

-The dashboards are designed to surface profitability drivers, highlight performance trends, and pinpoint areas of operational inefficiency.

-## Objective
+City Market Co. is a fictional multi-store retailer seeking to understand the drivers of sales and profitability across its 20 stores.
+Management needs visibility into regional and city-level performance, product profitability, seasonal trends, and areas where sales volume is not translating into proportional profit.

-This analysis aims to translate raw sales data into actionable insights that support strategic decision-making.
-The dahsboard are structured to help stakeholders quickly evaluate performance, identify risks, and uncover growth opportunities.
+This analysis aims to translate raw sales data into actionable insights that will address the following business questions posed by managment:

-Key business questions addressed:

-* **Which cities and regions are driving the most profit, and where is the company underperforming?**
+* **Where are our strongest and weakest markets across regions and cities?**

-* **How is the business trending year-over-year?**
+* **How is company perfomance evolving YoY?**

-* **What seasonal patterns exist across sales and profit?**
+* **Which seasonal cycles most affect sales and profitability?**

-* **Which product subcategories deliver strong margins vs. weak returns?**
+* **Which product areas drive margin growth, and which erode profitablity?**

 # Sales Dashboard